nitin42/generative-art-tools/README.md

 - `id` - A unique element id (useful if you're rendering multiple sketch components)

 - `callback: (p5Instance) => void` - A callback function that receives the p5.js instance.
-Use this callback to do some extra stuff.
+Use this callback to do some extra stuff with the sketch

 [![Edit 6z855jq5or](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/6z855jq5or?fontsize=14)